 The ongoing data deluge brings parallel and distributed computing into the new data-intensive computing era, where many assumptions made by prior research on grid and High-Performance Computing need to be reviewed to check their validity and explore their performance implication.
-Data parallel systems, which are different than traditional HPC architecture in that compute nodes and storage nodes are not separated, have been proposed and widely deployed in both industry and academia.
+Data parallel systems, which are different from traditional HPC architecture in that compute nodes and storage nodes are not separated, have been proposed and widely deployed in both industry and academia.
 Many research issues, which did not exist before or were not under serious consideration, arise in this new architecture and have drastic influence on performance and scalability.
-MapReduce has been introduced by the information retrieval community, and has quickly demonstrated its usefuleness, scalability and applicability.
+MapReduce has been introduced by the information retrieval community, and has quickly demonstrated its usefulness, scalability and applicability.
 Its adoption of data centered approach yields higher throughput for data-intensive applications.

 In this thesis, we present our investigation and improvement of MapReduce.
-We identify the inefficiency of various aspects of MapReduce such as data locality, task granularity, resource utilization, and fault tolerance, and propose algorithms to mitigate the performance issues.
+We identify the inefficiencies of various aspects of MapReduce such as data locality, task granularity, resource utilization, and fault tolerance, and propose algorithms to mitigate the performance issues.
 Extensive evaluation is presented to demonstrate the effectiveness of our proposed algorithms and approaches.
-Besides, we observe the inability of MapReduce to utilize cross-domain grid resources, and propose an extension of MapReduce called Hierarchical MapReduce (HMR).
-In addition, to speed up the execution of our bioinformatics data visualization pipelines containing both single-pass and iterative MapReduce jobs, a workflow management system Hybrid MapReduce (HyMR) is presented built upon Hadoop and Twister.
-The thesis also includes a detailed performance evaluation of Hadoop and some storage systems, which provides useful insights to both framework and application developers.
+Besides, I, along with Yuan Luo and Yiming Sun, observe the inability of MapReduce to utilize cross-domain grid resources, and propose a MapReduce extension called Hierarchical MapReduce (HMR).
+In addition, to speed up the execution of our bioinformatics data visualization pipelines containing both single-pass and iterative MapReduce jobs, a workflow management system Hybrid MapReduce (HyMR) is presented built by Rang and me upon Hadoop and Twister.
+The thesis also includes a detailed performance evaluation of Hadoop and some storage systems, and provides useful insights to both framework and application developers.